NIHR Pre-doctoral Fellowships Guidance Notes - Round 3, January 2021

 Do you have any advice for finding a supervisor?

-A list of potential supervisors who are familiar with NIHR Fellowships and/or have areas of expertise in methodological studies can be found at the following webpage.
+A list of potential supervisors who are familiar with NIHR Fellowships and/or have areas of expertise in methodological studies can be found on the NIHR Pre-doctoral Fellowship Potential Supervisors webpage.
 Speaking to your peers, current supervisors and Host organisations may also help you to find potential supervisors.

 Annex B: Submission Flow Diagram